A Broad Overview of Microsoft Online Video Editor

 Ignoring Audio

-- Tip: Spend focus on volume leveling to complement the overall engagement.
+- Tip: Spend focus on audio balancing to improve the overall effect.

 Forgetting to Save Progress

-An easily avoidable mistake in Microsoft Online Video Editor workflows is accidental overwrites due to:
+An easily common mistake in Microsoft Online Video Editor workflows is accidental overwrites due to:

 - Lack of Backups: Always keep multiple copies or cloud-based backups.